 So, the next time you get on your chair or mat:

-The benefit of concentration is technically meditation.
+The outcome of sustained concentration is technically meditation.

 The goal and benefits of concentration are ultimately beyond meditation. (a story for another day)

 So, you were told that meditation boosts concentration but lo and behold, technically, it is actually concentration (Dharana) that culminates to meditation (Dhyana).